GuptaHimanshu15/Disaster-Response-Analysis/README.md

 The project is divided into 3 folders: one for data and data processing; another one is for building a machine learning pipeline; and the third is for the web app.

 #### Files in the Data Folder
-Messages data: disaster_messages.csv
+1. Messages data: disaster_messages.csv
-Categories data: disaster_categories.csv
+2. Categories data: disaster_categories.csv
-SQL Database: DisasterResponse.db
+3. SQL Database: DisasterResponse.db
-Python script for processing the data: process_data.py
+4. Python script for processing the data: process_data.py
+5. A file that counts words:counts.npz
 #### Files in the Models Folder

-Python script for training the classifier: train_classifier.py A pickle file that contains the trained model: classifier.pkl
+1. Python script for training the classifier: train_classifier.py
+2. A pickle file that contains the trained model: classifier.pkl
 #### Files in the App Folder
 Python script for running the web app: run.py templates folder that contains 2 HTML files for the app front-end: go.html and master.html